 6. Transformative Projects

-Describe how your project will transform the non-motorized environment (narrative field, 750-word limit)
+Describe how your project will transform the non-motorized environment.
+How will the project encourage vulnerable users (i.e., children, older adults and persons with disabilities) to walk, bike and roll? (narrative field, 850-word limit)

 Describe how other new or proposed funded projects or policies in the vicinity of this project will contribute to the transformative nature of this project (narrative field, 600-word limit)